-Once the bacterial plaque that forms on your teeth hardens into tartar, a professional cleaning by your dentist or dental hygienist is the only way to remove it.
-Excess tartar can lead to gum disease, so you'll want to prevent it with good brushing and flossing.
+Once the plaque that forms on your teeth hardens into tartar, a professional cleaning by your dentist or dental hygienist is the only way to remove it.
+Excess tartar can lead to gum problems, so you'll want to prevent it with good brushing and flossing.
 If you're prone to quicker tartar build-up, however, your dentist may suggest that you use a tartar control toothpaste.